El Pico de Orizaba / Iztaccihuatl (5199m / 17,158′) the 3rd and 7th highest peaks in North America!

-This trip is an excellent introduction to high altitude mountaineering.
-It is a ten-day itinerary encompassing summit attempts on two peaks.
-We also tour parts of Mexico City and visit the ancient pyramids of Teotihuacan, the largest pre-Columbian city in the Western Hemisphere.
+Mexico’s Volcanoes is an excellent introduction to high altitude mountaineering.
+It is a ten-day itinerary encompassing climbs on two great peaks: El Pico de Orizaba (18410’/5611m) and Iztaccihuatl (17158′).
+We also tour parts of Mexico City and Puebla, plus visit the ancient pyramids of Teotihuacan, the largest pre-Columbian city in the Western Hemisphere.

 Airline tickets, meals in restaurants, lunch food, personal equipment and clothing, airport taxes, and tips